Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Crystal growth and structure

 An early report and characterization of this phase was given by Hollan in a study of (Fe$_{\rm 1-x}$Cr$_{\rm x}$)$_{\rm 2}$As \cite{Hollan-1966}.
 While the endmembers of this series \ce{Fe2As} and \ce{Cr2As} adopt the tetragonal \ce{Cu2Sb} structure type, a hexagonal structure was found in the region $0.3 < x < 0.7$ corresponding to the ZrNiAl structure type.
 Thus, some compositional variability may be expected in the FeCrAs phase, and the flux growths reported here may prove convenient for studies of crystals with varying Fe:Cr ratios.
 With elemental Sn, the primary flux used here, Fe has a significantly higher solubility than Cr in the 700$-$1100\degC\ temperature range.
 This may lead to variation the precipitation rates for the two metals that would be consistent with the observed crystal composition.

 The crystal structure was refined from x-ray diffraction data collected near 100 and 200 K. The previously reported structure was confirmed for our flux grown crystals.
-Results are collected in Table \ref{Table}.
+Results are collected in Table \ref{Table} and in crystallographic information files included as Supporting Information.
 No significant structural change, other than thermal expansion, was observed between these two temperatures.
-Analysis of powder neutron diffraction data has shown that FeCrAs is stoichiometric and the Fe and Cr are well ordered on to the 3g and 3f sites, respectively \cite{Wu-2009, Swainson-2010}.
+Analysis of powder neutron diffraction data in previous reports has shown that FeCrAs is stoichiometric and the Fe and Cr are well ordered on to the 3g and 3f sites, respectively \cite{Wu-2009, Swainson-2010}.
 Since the contrast between Cr and Fe is weak for x-ray diffraction, we cannot refine the Fe and Cr occupations freely; however, our data is consistent with the expected overall atomic siting as listed in the table.
 Using the data collected at 100 K, a model with the Fe and Cr sites swapped gave R1 = 0.0309 and wR2 = 0.0791, significantly worse than the agreement factors shown in Table \ref{Table}.
-Note the composition was left fixed at 1:1:1 for all refinements; a small Cr excess could not be reliably modeled.
+Note the composition was left fixed at 1:1:1 for all refinements; any small excess of Cr could not be reliably modeled.

 The structure is shown in Figure \ref{fig:structure} and has been described in detail in previous publications \cite{Hollan-1966, Swainson-2010, Wu-2011}.
-Briefly, the iron atoms are arranged in triangular trimers at the corners of the unit cell (Fig. \ref{fig:structure}c), and the Cr atoms form a distorted kagome net in the z = 1/2 plane (Fig. \ref{fig:structure}d).
+Briefly, the iron atoms are arranged in triangular trimers at the corners of the unit cell (Fig. \ref{fig:structure}c), and the Cr atoms form a distorted kagome net in the \textit{z} = 1/2 plane (Fig. \ref{fig:structure}d).
 Considering the As atoms as anions, the Cr and Fe sites are seen to be in square-pyramidal and tetrahedral coordination, respectively.